GSA/data.gov/CONTRIBUTING.md

 - Daily standup (daily)
 - Sprint planning (first Monday of the sprint)
-- Sprint review and retrospective (last Friday of the sprint)
+- Sprint review and retrospective (last Thursday of the sprint)

 ## Story lifecycle